0x00000002/rootcore/audit/README.md

 Solidity contracts were sourced from the public Github repo [lucywe/rootcore-crowdsale](https://github.com/lucywe/rootcore-crowdsale) prior to commit [9e118591b6f61d738effcb0a486c87bdad757b29](https://github.com/lucywe/rootcore-crowdsale/commit/9e118591b6f61d738effcb0a486c87bdad757b29) - we would encourage all community members and token holders to make their own assessment of the contracts.

 ## Scope
 All Solidity code contained in [/contracts](https://github.com/lucywe/rootcore-crowdsale/tree/master/solidity/contracts) was considered in scope along with the tests contained in [/tests](https://github.com/lucywe/rootcore-crowdsale/tree/master/solidity/test) as a basis for static and dynamic analysis.
+The scope is outlined in the [work paper](https://github.com/tikonoff/rootcore/blob/master/audit/Work_paper.MD).

 ## Focus Areas
 The audit report is focused on the following key areas - though this is not an exhaustive list.